ArnoldDP/OStim-Community-Modlist/README.md

 >
 > Obviously if your hardware is better, there shouldn't be any issues.

- I tried to keep the textures around 1-2k, but female skin textures and a few misc items are 4k.
-These can be downscaled using Cathedral Asset Optimizer if you need that extra bit of performance.
+ I tried to keep the textures around 2k, but a few misc items, notably mountains and female skin textures, are higher resolution.
+While the graphical fidelity isn't anywhere near as high as some modlists, it accomplishes my goal of making a list that looks nice, runs nice, and "feels" nice.

  </details>